Sign in

 Step 2

-Add the and to the bowl along with the , and most of the toasted nuts or seeds.
+Add the and to the bowl along with the , and most of the toasted or seeds.
 Use a spoon to give the salad a light mix, then top with the remaining nuts or seeds and serve.

 Step 3